Updated March, 2022

 • Tender - Delivery against a futures position.

-Elevator cash contracts - Contracts for the purchase of grain, usually from producers.
+Elevator cash contracts - Contracts for the purchase of a crop, usually from producers.

-• Basis contract - An agreement in which grain is delivered and legal title passes to the elevator.
+• Basis contract - An agreement in which the crop is delivered and legal title passes to the elevator.
 The agreement establishes the basis but not the futures price.
-The producer later selects the day on which he/she wishes to establish the futures price.
+The producer later selects the day on which they wish to establish the futures price.
 At that time, the producer will receive the futures price minus the previously agreed upon basis.

-• Delayed payment contract - An agreement in which the price is established and the grain is delivered but payment is postponed until later.
-It is used to shift taxable income into the following year.
+• Delayed payment contract - An agreement in which the price is established and the crop is delivered but payment is postponed until later.
+It is typically used to shift taxable income into the following year.

-• Forward contract - An agreement requiring the producer to deliver a specific quantity and quality of grain to the elevator at a specified time and location for a previously agreed on price.
+• Forward contract - An agreement requiring the producer to deliver a specific quantity and quality of a crop to the elevator at a specified time and location for a previously agreed on price.

-• Hedge-to-arrive-contract - An agreement where a producer chooses a future contract month and establishes the futures price for grain he/she intends to sell.
+• Hedge-to-arrive-contract - An agreement where a producer chooses a future contract month and establishes the futures price for the crop they intend to sell.
 The basis is established later at the discretion of the producer.
 The producer's price is the futures price less the basis.
 Hedge-to-arrive contracts can often be rolled forward to another futures contract month.
 The elevator performs the hedging transaction.

 • Minimum price contract - An agreement in which a minimum sale price is established.
 The producer is guaranteed either the current cash price or the minimum sale price, whichever is greater.
 In exchange for the minimum price guarantee the producer must pay a fee similar in size to an option premium.

-• Offer contracts - A producer signs a contract with an elevator indicating his/her wishes to sell a specific number of bushels of grain any time cash price reaches a designated price.
+• Offer contracts - A producer signs a contract with an elevator indicating their desire to sell a specific number of bushels of a crop any time cash price reaches a designated price.

-• Price-later (delayed price) contract - An agreement in which grain is delivered and legal title passes to the elevator but price is established later at the discretion of the producer.
+• Price-later (delayed price) contract - An agreement in which a crop is delivered and legal title passes to the elevator but price is established later at the discretion of the producer.
 The price to the producer on any given day is the elevator cash price less a service charge.